Opinions

 • The Comfort Crisis

 We are facing a comfort crisis.
 We constantly choose comfort over mild struggle—whether it’s the air conditioner running 24/7 or a burger just a click away.
 This habit of favoring comfort now is costing us comfort in our later years.
+Or.. the comfort you enjoy now will cost you discomfort in the future.
+(Original quote, however, quotes like these may have been said by a hundred others.)
 It’s like spending money we don’t have on credit cards and ending up with a mountain of debt.
+(Read: How to live with discomfort)

 Suggested reading: The Comfort Crisis by Michael Easter